junxit/us-congress-bills-116/metadata.md

 - 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 116-92.
 - 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 116-92.
 - 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 196.
+- 2020-03-03 — Amendment SA 1459 agreed to in Senate by Unanimous Consent.
+- 2020-03-03 — Amendment SA 1459 proposed by Senator Murkowski for Senator Peters. (consideration: CR S1444; text: CR S1428-1430) In the nature of a substitute.
+- 2020-03-03 — Measure laid before Senate by unanimous consent. (consideration: CR S1443-1444)
+- 2020-03-03 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S1428-1430)
+- 2020-03-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-03-03 — Senate amendment agreed to: Amendment SA 1459 agreed to in Senate by Unanimous Consent.
+- 2020-03-03 — Senate amendment proposed (on the floor): Amendment SA 1459 proposed by Senator Murkowski for Senator Peters.
+- 2020-03-03 — Senate amendment submitted
+- 2020-03-03 — The committee substitute withdrawn by Unanimous Consent.